Best RHCSA EX200 Course 2025: Latest & Updated Content

 - Explaining and Investigating RPM Software Packages

-- Installing and Updating Software Packages with Yum
+- Installing and Updating Software Packages with DNF

 - Identifying File Systems and Devices